Keep it simple, stupid!

 What are Expectations?

 Expectations are, in their very essence, the peak of our relationship.
-They are the things that regardless of what is happening in our life we can always expect will be static and constant.
-Be it a fight, hurt feelings, bad days, a difficult scene, or even during a punishment, we can expect that these will remain unchanging.
+They are the things that regardless of what is happening in our life we can always expect will be consistent and reliable.
+Regardless if we fight, have hurt feelings, bad days, a difficult scene, or even during punishment, we can expect that these will remain unchanging.

 Rules can sometimes not work for both parties, and feelings can be hurt because a rule didn’t work as intended, or was deemed unnecessary, or was broken, rules are at their core a system of learning and experimentation, as well as a structure for training.
 In other words, sometimes they will fail.

 An expectation will never fall into this category because of how essential it is for the survival of the relationship, as well as how difficult it will be for something to enter this category at all, and that’s the way we want it to stay.
 Hard to get into but essential to our relationships health.

 If a rule doesn’t yield desired results over time, and doesn’t feel essential, the rule can be deemed temporary or as a training tool and removed, if necessary.